prcutler/castopod-user-guide/docs/instance/index.md

 ## Ready to get started?

-Find out how to add your first podcast and create an episode in Get Started.
+Find out how to add your first podcast and create an episode in [Getting Started](../getting-started/).
 Or visit the sections below to learn more about the different settings in your instance.